JacobDWaters/Okta-Workflows/Okta/Create group and group rules from profile changes/readme.md

 2. Update the `Compose` card for creating the group rule's expression conditions.
     * Example: `user.department=="Department"`
 3. Update the `Monitored profile attributes` table
-    * The flow assumes that any value for the monitored profile attribute already listed in the table has a pre-existing group and group rule already.
-If you wish to exempt (or already have some groups/group rules for certain values) from having new group and group rules created, add them to the table.
+    * The flow assumes that any monitored attribute value already listed in the table has a pre-existing group and group rule.
+To exempt an attribute value from creating a new group and group rule, add them to the table prior to enabling the flow.
+## Flow Chart

 ## Limitations & Known Issues
 1. The flow currently only supports monitoring for changes to a single profile attribute.